 Cookies for breakfast anyone?
 When they’re loaded with wholesome ingredients, cookies for breakfast are a treat we can actually feel good about.
-Perfect to grab-and-go when time is running short, too!
+Perfect to grab-and-go when time is running short too!

 I’ve been making these cookies for my family for several years and was inspired to finally share the recipe after another positive comment on a muffin recipe that incorporates quinoa flakes.
-Though the ingredient may be new to many–think of it as quinoa version of cream of wheat–it works surprisingly well as a wholesome flour in baked goods.
-Besides being a high-protein, nutrient-rich seed, quinoa in this convenient flake form creates a light and tender quality to baked goods.
-It’s taste is mildly nutty.
+Though the ingredient may be new to many – think of it as quinoa version of cream of wheat – it works surprisingly well as a wholesome flour in many baked goods.

-When I first started experimenting with quinoa flakes many years ago (thanks to my sister who first introduced me–look for them in the natural foods or organic aisle of the grocery store), I tried them in place of quick oats in a variety of recipes.
-More times than not, the substitution worked perfectly.
-It’s a helpful tip if you’re looking for other ways to use the flakes after making these cookies…and maybe even these muffins.
+When I first started experimenting with quinoa flakes many years ago (thanks to my sister who first introduced me – if they aren’t near the oats and cream of wheat in the supermarket, look for them in the natural foods or organic aisle), I tried them in place of quick oats in a variety of recipes.

 Coconut Quinoa Breakfast Cookies